 - 22. Studioninedots Designs Stunning Ultra Modern “Diamond-Shaped” Home

-- 23. Daniel Lomma Design Creates a Modern Urban Masterpiece Home with the Derby House
+- 23. Daniel Lomma Design Creates a Modern Urban Primarypiece Home with the Derby House

-- 24. McClean Designs Creates Magnificent Modern Mansion (San Vincente House)
+- 24. McClean Designs Creates a Magnificent Modern Mansion (San Vincente House)

 - 25. Jesolo Lido Pool Villa Custom Home Design by JM Architecture